Members

 sidtiwari25@ku.edu

-I, Sidhant Tiwari, obtained my bachelor’s in civil engineering from Tribhuvan University, Nepal.
-Enrolled in master’s degree in environmental and water resources engineering at KU, I am highly interested in assessing the causes and effects of hydroclimatic hazards on environment and applying adaptive measures.
-I also have on-hands experience in identifying the communities vulnerable from flood and landslide hazards, then proposing nature-based solutions to safeguard them.
-My current research focuses on understanding the role of vegetation in removal and exchange of nitrogen compounds in riparian wetlands.
+Sidhant Tiwari obtained his bachelor’s in civil engineering from Tribhuvan University, Nepal.
+Enrolled in master’s degree in environmental and water resources engineering at KU, he is interested in assessing the causes and effects of hydroclimatic hazards on the environment and applying adaptive measures.
+He has hands-on experience in identifying communities vulnerable from flood and landslide hazards, then proposing nature-based solutions to safeguard them.
+His current research focuses on understanding the role of vegetation in removal and exchange of nitrogen compounds in riparian wetlands.
 It aims to understand the conditions under which wetlands can improve water quality for proper water resources management and planning in agricultural landscapes.
-I love to involve myself in workout activities or binging movies.
-Getting a short hike by myself would be ideal.
+In his free time, Sid loves to workout, binge movies, and go on hikes.

 Julia McDonald